LibraryCarpentry/lc-shell/_episodes/02-counting-mining.md

 ~~~
 {: .output}

-Counts
-the instances of the string `revolution` within the defined files and prints
+We got back the counts of the instances of the string `revolution` within the files.
-those counts to the shell.
-Now, amend the above command to the below and observer how the outpu of each is different:
+Now, amend the above command to the below and observe how the output of each is different:

 ~~~
 $ grep -ci revolution *.tsv